launchdarkly-labs/ld-util/scripts/cleanup-report/README.md

 ## Features

 - Fetches all live flags from a specified project and environment
+- Fetches flag statuses for lifecycle and usage information
 - Includes complete flag metadata (maintainer, tags, custom properties, etc.)
 - Analyzes which variations are actually being served in the environment
-- Reports fallback values from flag status
+- Reports flag status information (lifecycle status, last requested time, fallback values)
 - Outputs data in JSONL (JSON Lines) format for easy processing
 - Supports custom LaunchDarkly base URIs (for different regions or instances)
 - Includes rate limiting and retry logic for robust API access